http://www.aaa.com:8080/web1

 address of that physical server.
 A virtual server associates a domain

-name for a server (such as www.aaa.com
+name for a server (such as www.aaa.com) with the particular server on

 which GlassFish Server is running.
 Each virtual server must be